Keith-S-Thompson/index-tree/README.md

 - On Thu 2013-01-03, I checked in and pushed a change with in incorrect log message.
 I've corrected it using `git rebase` and `git push -f`.
   In short, I changed the history slightly.
-If you've fetched this repository between Thu 2013-01-03 and Thu 2013-01-04, consider deleting your copy and re-cloning.
-Sorry for any inconvience.
+If you've fetched this repository between Thu 2013-01-03 and Fri 2013-01-04, consider deleting your copy and re-cloning.
+Sorry for any inconvenience.

 - See `TODO.md` for possible changes in future versions.